-2.6.5.1.
+2.4.1.
 Managing Ambari Web Users

-By default, Ambari is configured for a lcoal user store for authentication.
+By default, Ambari is configured to use a local user store for authentication.
 This section describes managing users in the local user store.
 Optionally, you can configure Ambari to use LDAP or Active Directory for authentication.
 For more information, see Setting Up LDAP or Active Directory Authentication.